matestack/matestack-ui-core/README.md

 ![matestack logo](./logo.png)

-# matestack-ui-core | UI in pure Ruby
+# matestack-ui-core | Component based web UIs in pure Ruby for Rails

 Boost your productivity & easily create component based web UIs in pure Ruby.

 `matestack-ui-core` enables you to craft maintainable web UIs in pure Ruby, skipping ERB and HTML.
-UI code becomes a native and fun part of your Rails app.

-`matestack-ui-core` can progressively replace the classic Rails-View-Layer.
+UI code becomes a native and fun part of your Rails app. `matestack-ui-core` can progressively replace the classic Rails-View-Layer.
 You are able to use it alongside your classic views.

 ## Compatibility

-### Ruby/Rails

 `matestack-ui-core` is tested against: